 The Group's reliance on general contractors and subcontractors exposes it to risks associated with the poor performance of such contractors and their subcontractors and employees and construction defects.
 The Group may incur losses as a result of being required to engage contractors to repair defective work or pay damages to persons who have suffered losses as a result of such defective work.
 Furthermore, these losses and costs may not be covered by the Group's professional liability insurance, by the contractor or by any relevant subcontractor - in particular in the case of the architects engaged by the general contractors as both the scope of their liability and their financial strength is limited in comparison to the value of the Group's projects.
-If the performance of the Group's business, financial condition, results of operations.
+If the performance of the Group's general contractors or subcontractors is substandard, this could have a material adverse effect on the Group's business, financial condition, results of operations.

-The Group may face claims for defective construction and risks associated with adverse publicity, which could have an adverse effect on its competitive position brought against the Group, and the surrounding negative publicity concerning the quality of the Group's properties or projects, irrespective of whether the claim is successful, could also have a material adverse effect on how its business, properties and projects are perceived by target customers, tenants or investors.
+The Group may face claims for defective construction and risks associated with adverse publicity, which could have an adverse effect on its competitive position

+The construction, lease and sale of properties are subject to a risk of claims for defective construction, corrective or other works and associated adverse publicity.
+There can be no assurance that such claims will not be asserted against the Group in the future, or that such corrective or other works will not be necessary.
+Further, any claim brought against the Group, and the surrounding negative publicity concerning the quality of the Group's properties or projects, irrespective of whether the claim is successful, could also have a material adverse effect on how its business, properties and projects are perceived by target customers, tenants or investors.
 This could negatively affect the Group's ability to market, lease and sell its properties and projects successfully in the future, which could have a material adverse effect on the Group's business, financial condition, results of operations.